POLST is a process that consists of a conversation and a form.

 You can always change your mind or void the POLST form.

 You will receive an original copy of the form- put this on (not in) your fridge or in your medicine cabinet.
-(EMS will not look in your fridge or freezer.)

 You can decide if you want to have your POLST form in the Oregon POLST Registry.

 If you want your POLST in the Registry your health care team will send it there once it is completed and signed.